Subbus Kitchen

 Instructions

-• When the mixture becomes thick and shiny, add 2 teaspoon of gingelly oil and keep stirring.
-Keep stirring till the mixture rolls like a ball without sticking to the sides of the pan.
-If you wet you fingers with cold water and touch the mor kali, it should not stick to the fingers.
-If you feel sticky, stir the mixture in low flame for more time till it becomes non-sticky.
+• As the mixture thickens and develops a shiny consistency, introduce 2 teaspoon Sesame Oil and continue stirring.
+Keep stirring until the mixture forms a cohesive ball without adhering to the sides of the pan.
+To test its readiness, wet your fingers with cold water and touch the mor kali; it should not stick to your fingers.
+If you feel any stickiness, continue to stir the mixture over low heat for additional time until it becomes non-sticky.
+Add more Sesame Oil if required.

 • The easy and delicious Mor Kali is ready to serve!